Zimbabwe national cricket team: 1992–1996: early years of Test status

-1997–2002: The golden era
+1997–2002: the golden era

 Despite his team's difficulties, wicket-keeper/batsman Andy Flower was at one point rated the best batsman in world cricket.
 During this era, Zimbabwe also produced such cricketers as Flower's brother Grant, and allrounders Andy Blignaut and Heath Streak (who was later appointed national captain).
 Murray Goodwin was also a world-class batsman; following his retirement from international cricket, he has scored heavily for Sussex.
 Another world-class batsman was David Houghton, who holds the record for the highest individual Test score for Zimbabwe of 266 against Sri Lanka in 1994/95.
 Sometime captain and middle-order batsman Alistair Campbell, leg-spinning all-rounder Paul Strang, Eddo Brandes, and pace bowler/opener Neil Johnson were other important contributors for Zimbabwe on the world stage at this time.

 With the appearance of these quality players, a breakthrough was achieved in levels of performance in the late 1990s where the Zimbabwean team began winning Tests against other nations, which included a series win against Pakistan.
 Unfortunately, the political situation in Zimbabwe declined at around the same time, which had a detrimental effect on the national team's performances.

 Zimbabwe performed well at the 1999 Cricket World Cup, coming in fifth place in the Super Sixes and only missing out on a semi-final place due to having an inferior net run-rate than New Zealand.

 In the group stage, Zimbabwe beat India by three runs, before facing their neighbours South Africa, then the best team in the world.
 Batting first, Zimbabwe made 233 for 6, with a well-fought 76 by opening batsman Neil Johnson.
 In reply, South Africa collapsed to 40 for 6, before Lance Klusener and Shaun Pollock scored half-centuries to reduce the margin of defeat to 48 runs.
 This was South Africa's first defeat against Zimbabwe and one of Zimbabwe's most famous wins.
 Neil Johnson also excelled with the ball, taking three wickets and claiming the Man of the Match award.
 Johnson quit playing for Zimbabwe after this tournament.

-During this period, Zimbabwe beat all Test-playing nations (except Australia) regularly in ODI series.
+During this period, Zimbabwe beat all Test-playing nations (except Australia, India) regularly in ODI series.
 Zimbabwe beat New Zealand both home and away in 2000–2001.
 The team also reached the finals of many multi-national one-day tournaments.